 3. Manipulation of coaching style (aka self-preservation)

 Major sports brands have given back by producing quality face masks with the sportsman in mind.
 These masks are structurally designed to sit up off the face and lips for added comfort and breathability while training.
-Other features also include water-resistance, anti-microbial treatment and UPF 50+ sun protection, making it a great choice for coaches that need to bring coaching outdoors.
+Other features also include water resistance, anti-microbial treatment and UPF 50+ sun protection, making it a great choice for coaches that need to bring coaching outdoors.

 The fogging of glasses and the masks getting wet through perspiration are common nauseous while wearing a face mask.
 If a coach wears glasses, a quick strategy would be to breathe through the mouth with pursed lips.
-Coaches should also shave the beard, as facial hair traps more moisture and makes the face mask ill-fitting.
-One’s drinking strategy is another consideration while donning a face mask to coach.
+Coaches should also shave the beard, as facial hair traps more moisture and make the face mask ill-fitting.
+One’s drinking strategy is another consideration while donning a face mask to the coach.
 A quick solution is to have a straw with your sports bottle to enable a coach to keep hydrated without constantly adjusting the face mask while coaching.

 The last consideration is the coaching and program delivery.
 Many facilities have emplaced strict measures aligned with their countries’ current regulations in tackling the ongoing COVID-19 situation.
-Considering the operational flows, mapping out the athletes’ training areas, knowing the training flows and transitions, will allow the forward-thinking coach to be well prepared, which will be a time and energy saver.
+Considering the operational flows, mapping out the athletes’ training areas, and knowing the training flows and transitions, will allow the forward-thinking coach to be well prepared, which will be a time and energy saver.

 Hacking the environment to allow a coach to better position themselves (best possible placement to be seen and heard) and demonstrate exercise techniques (probably more while wearing a face mask), will allow a better overall user experience for sports teams and athletes.
 Where appropriate and with facility guidelines being followed, consider co-coaching with a second coach to help with the exercise demonstrations, team breakouts and overall facilitation of the S&C session.

 The aims of this article were to share lessons learned in cueing, coaching and programming considerations while wearing a face mask.
-This is also a great opportunity for coaches to evaluate their current coaching language, and change what may have been previously some suboptimal cues into more effective alternatives.
+It is also a great opportunity for coaches to evaluate their current coaching language, and change what may have been previously some suboptimal cues into more effective alternatives.
 Wearing a face mask is a small price to pay for keeping the athletes around us safe and well.
 Embrace that face masks are a symbol of the pandemic era.